paulgortmaker/poky/documentation/ref-manual/variables.rst

       lines in the example are from individual recipes and show how the ``PR`` value is set.

+   :term:`INITIAL_KERNEL_SPLIT`
+      Specifies the number of times the initial kernel Git clone should be split in order to avoid one single gigabyte+ download.
+Supported values are 0 through 3 inclusive, resulting in one through four separate chunks (repositories) in the download dir.

    :term:`INCOMPATIBLE_LICENSE`
       Specifies a space-separated list of license names (as they would appear in :term:`LICENSE`) that should be excluded